 The Vajrayāna Shadow

 Once again, inflation is an ever-present danger.
-Correctly understood the Vajrayāna is a humble path and a path of service to a modest bodily-felt reflection of imminent truth in the midst of our unsatifactoriness and our suffering.
-Some practitioners may however, take the Vajrayāna as providing justification for an even more irrational ‘ends justify the means’ thinking, or an even greater degree of muscular willfulness.
-The vajra in Vajrayāna although sometimes taken a symbol of a violent ‘breaking’, or ‘destruction’ of the egoic mind, by a forceful or even violent style of communication, is actually are symbol of stainless purity and primordial purity of mind as Consciousness and of the sophisticated psychological intelligence that flows from our recognition of it.
+Correctly understood the Vajrayāna is a humble path and a path of service to a modest bodily-felt reflection of immanent Transcendental truth in the midst of our failings, unsatisfactoriness, vulnerability and suffering.
+Some practitioners may however, take the Vajrayāna as providing justification for even more irrational ‘ends justify the means’ thinking, or an even greater degree of muscular willfulness.
+The vajra in Vajrayāna although sometimes taken a symbol of a violent ‘breaking’, or ‘destruction’ of the egoic mind, by a forceful or even violent style of communication and spiritual practice, is actually are symbol of stainless purity and primordial purity of mind as Consciousness and of the sophisticated psychological intelligence that flows from our recognition of it.

 The Vajrayāna Perspective and Practice – Some Key Principles

 So, there is a high entry-level for genuine Vajrayāna practice:

 It requires, firstly, a recognition of the primary reality of Consciousness – and a recognition of the transcendental dharmic level of conditionality that is collective and objective, and pervades the universe – and a recognition that our experience of mind and world arises in dependence on this primary reality.